 Have you ever wondered what the musical frequencies are for the Hebrew letters?
-Based on several years of research, Del Hungerford, a professional musician and music scholar, presents this audio teaching demonstrating how to create music with the frequencies of the Hebrew letters.
+Based on several years of research, Dr. Del Hungerford, a professional musician and music scholar, presents this audio teaching demonstrating how to create music with the frequencies of the Hebrew letters.
 The audio teaching includes a musical example using the letters for the name of Yahweh (YHVH) to create a song.

 The accompanying PDF is full of pictures and charts to assist any musician through their own creation process.
 Even non-musicians can learn about the historical and scientific aspects of how this research came together.
 It’s a walk down “music history lane” and performance practices in order to understand how the patterns in music, nature, and math interconnect.
 This ultimately leads the reader on a journey of discovery into how the Hebrew letters are represented by musical frequencies.

-The PDF includes the following:
+The Teaching PDF includes the following:

 - Comparison of the Hebrew gematria to the A=432 concert pitch, musical patterns, and the musical harmonic/overtone series.